MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/first-approval.md

 The publish task created an active version of you work flow.
 As you change and adapt a workflow you can publish new versions to react to changing business rules or revert back to an earlier version.

-The next [Trigger Approval](./trigger-approval.md) module will build on these two elements to use a Power Automate cloud flow to begin a approval workflow every time a Machine request is submitted.
+The next [Trigger Approval](./trigger-approval.md) module will build on these two elements to use a Power Automate cloud flow to begin an approval workflow every time a Machine request is submitted.

 > [!div class="nextstepaction"]
 > [Next step: Setup trigger approvals](./trigger-approval.md)